-Summer Maths Activities For Kids – Keep Your Child’s Maths Skills Sharp Over The Holidays
+Educational Summer Holiday Activities For Kids: Ways To Keep Your Child’s Maths Skills Sharp When They’re Not At School

-With the holidays just around the corner, now is the time to find some summer maths activities for your kids to make sure that they don’t forget everything they have learnt over the past year!
+Here are some fun and educational summer holiday maths activities for your kids to make sure that they don’t forget everything they have learnt over the past year!

 Normally the summer holidays come with at least a week or two of warm weather (sorry in advance if we’ve now jinxed it!), and this can present a fantastic opportunity for your child to enjoy some outdoor summer maths activities.

-They are a great way to subtly keep your child motivated over the long summer break and keep their brain in gear whilst still having fun.
+They are a great way to subtly keep your child motivated over the long summer break and and avoid the summer slide while still having fun.
 Children are bound to prefer some fun summer maths activities to the more traditional worksheets, so without further ado, here are 5 summer maths activities you can do with your child over the holidays.

 You’ll be relieved to hear that maths games don’t have to be complicated, and all you’ll need for these particular ones is a piece of chalk and some space outside to master maths!

-Whilst chalk may sound a little old fashioned, it’s an actually an irreplaceable bit of kit when it comes to summer maths activities.
+Whilst chalk may sound a little old fashioned, it’s an actually an irreplaceable bit of kit when it comes to holiday maths activities.

 It provides your child with the ability to explore maths in a more visual sense.